 Ginger is one of the most important herbs in the Chinese pharmacopeia.
 It has magical results for any abdominal cramps.
-Drinking a large hot cup when you’re chilled warms the interior, taking away the chill in winter.
-If made strong and served hot it will make you sweat and prevent you from getting sick after a chill.
+Drinking a large hot cup when you feel chilled warms the interior, and can prevent you from getting sick.
+Make it strong enough and hot enough to make you sweat.
 It’s great for nausea and digestion, but it can increase acid reflux.
 It works better than medications to increase appetite, but if you’re dieting it can make you hungry.

 Bring a quart or two of water to a boil and remove from the heat .
 Add an inch to an inch and a half of peeled, roughly grated ginger with some honey and let steep for five minutes or more.
 The longer it steeps, the more spicy it will be.
 Strain and serve hot.

-Ginger tea is good chilled also, but needs to be served warm to be effective.
+Ginger tea tastes great chilled also, but should be served hot to be effective.

-Cover two cut up chickens in a large stock pot -about two quarts of water.
-Add 1/4 cup apple cider or rice vinegar, a large peeled, quartered onion, a handful of garlic cloves, carrots broken up by hand, and bay leafs.
+Cover two cut up chickens in a large stock pot.
+Add 1/4 cup apple cider or rice vinegar, a large quartered onion (no need to peel), a handful of garlic cloves, two carrots broken up by hand, and sage or bay leafs.
 You can also add celery or fennel if you like.
-Cover and bring to a boil and then reduce the heat and simmer for at least six hours.
-Let cool and strain, discarding everything solid.
-Do not skim the fat -it’s good for you.
-You should have about a half gallon of gelatinous broth.
-I just add tamari sauce and scallions when I re-heat it, as a low calorie diet strategy, but you could add anything you like to turn it into a real meal - noodles, baked sweet potato, greens, ginger etc.
+Cover with about 2 quarts of water or about 3 inches above the ingredients.Bring to a boil and then reduce the heat and simmer for at least 6- 8 hours.
+Let cool and strain in a colander, discarding everything solid.
+Do not skim the fat -it’s good for your brain and nervous system.
+You should have about a half gallon of rich, comforting, gelatinous broth.
+I just add salt or tamari sauce and scallions when I re-heat it, as a low calorie diet strategy, but you could add anything you like to turn it into a real meal - noodles, baked sweet potato, greens, ginger etc.

 We love our customers, so feel free to visit during normal business hours.